montessoriskyeview/school/docs/GOOGLE_BUSINESS_PROFILE_OPTIMIZATION.md

 **Review request template**:
 ```
-"Thank you for choosing Skyeview Montessori!
+"Thank you for choosing Montessori Skye View!
 If you've been happy with your child's experience, we'd greatly appreciate a Google review.
 Your feedback helps other families find quality early childhood education in Las Vegas."
 ```

 ### 4.2 Review Response Strategy